 These summary data visualizations were last updated on Dec.
-15, 2016.
-The most recent data available in each visualization is for October 2016.
+10, 2019.

 Loans used by consumers primarily to finance the purchase of new or used automobiles.